 10. Applying for Tier 2 (work) Visa

 You have aced your interviews and landed a job.
 Congrats again!
-Now the last thing on your plate is to apply for a Tier 2 visa.
+Now the last thing on your plate is to apply for a S killed Worker Visa .
 The process is much easier compared to the standard visitor visa.
 And guess what?
 We have a dedicated category containing related blog posts for it as well.
 Please have a look at our Tier 2 Visa Guidance.

 How long the entire PLAB journey can take?